iCog-Labs-Dev/DAOMatcher-Backend/README.md

 ## WSS

-- You can either wait for the server to finish with the process or connect to websocket on the `update` event from you client to get live updates from the server.
+- You can either wait for the server to finish with the process or connect to websocket on the `update` event from your client to get live updates from the server.
 To get updates from the `wss` web socket you must initiate the request using the `get_users` event on the websocket server in the first place.

 ## Docker